 It was supposed to be a day of peaceful protest.
-However, Hicksville School District students were left feeling frustrated and threatened by administration during the National School Walkout.
+However, many Hicksville School District students were left feeling frustrated and threatened by administration during the National School Walkout.

-The nationwide event on March 14 saw thousands of teenagers across the country leave their classrooms at 10 a.m. to stand outside their schools in a public display of solidarity with the victims of the Parkland, FL shooting, as well as a call for gun reform and safer schools.
+The nationwide event on March 14 saw thousands of teenagers across the country leave their classrooms at 10 a.m. to stand outside their schools in a public display of solidarity with the victims of the Parkland, FL, shooting, as well as a call for gun reform and safer schools.
 According to 12th grader Jackie Vila, when the National Honor Society president reached out to the high school principal with a petition containing more than 100 signatures of students who wished to walk out, there was “not much of a response.”

 A letter sent out to parents and posted on the district website stated that the central office, building administration and staff met with dozens of student representatives to discuss how to “respect, reflect and appropriately honor the victims of this tragedy.”
-The letter went out to say that the school “does not encourage or condone a walkout.”
+The letter went on to say that the school “does not encourage or condone a walkout.”

 “To do so would not only interrupt the educational program but also miss an opportunity to engage students in lessons about what it means to unify as a school family and effectively communicate our opinions and ideas,” noted the letter.

 As opposed to a walkout, district officials declared March 14 as a “Day of Unity,” and students were encouraged to wear the school colors of black and/or orange.
-Principal Raymond Williams delivered a message of unity at 10 a.m. and students were then given post-it notes to write “personal messages to be included in a tribute to victims and survivors of gun violence.”
-Students were also encouraged to write letters to legislators, engage in discussions or silent reflection during a 17-minute tribute, which ended with a moment of silence.
+Principal Raymond Williams delivered a message of unity at 10 a.m. and students were given post-it notes to write “personal messages to be included in a tribute to victims and survivors of gun violence.”
+Students were also encouraged to write letters to legislators and engage in discussions or silent reflection during a 17-minute tribute, which ended with a moment of silence.

 However, the district’s Day of Unity efforts fell short with many students.

 “Throughout the morning on Wednesday, teachers were telling us we’d be doing something, but didn’t say anything specific.
 After third period, kids were trying to walkout, but all doors were locked and security was blocking the main exits,” Vila said.
 “When 10 a.m. hit our principal instructed the teachers to hand out post-its and display six questions about gun-control on the smart boards, along with our county legislators’ email addresses.
-Everyone in my class looked around the room shocked like ‘this is actually what were doing?’”
+Everyone in my class looked around the room shocked like ‘this is actually what we’re doing?’”

 Student Rafeed Hossain took to Twitter to post a picture of the four-post-it notes he wrote on during the 17 minutes.